Iyed0092/Centre-de-greffe-de-Moelle-/README.md

 **Smart Hygiene** is an intelligent system developed for the **Centre National de Greffe, Tunis**, aimed at **optimizing disinfectant usage** and improving hygiene protocols through **AI-driven predictions**.

-The platform integrates **machine learning**, **web development** to deliver a scalable solution that assists medical staff in:
+The platform integrates **machine learning** and **web development** to deliver a scalable solution that assists medical staff in:
-- Detecting germs present on a given surface,
+- Detecting germs present on a given surface
-- Estimating the number of colonies,
+- Estimating the number of colonies
-- Recommending the most effective disinfectant,
+- Recommending the most effective disinfectant
-- Predicting the optimal volume of disinfectant to apply.
+- Predicting the optimal volume of disinfectant to apply

 ---

 ## 🧠 Machine Learning Pipeline

-The system is built upon a **multi-model Random Forest pipeline**, combining both classification and regression tasks:
+The system is built upon a **multi-model Random Forest pipeline**, combining classification and regression tasks:

 | Task | Model | Objective |
 |------|--------|------------|